jmcamposdev/Java-Book-Exercises/Unit07/src/unit07/README.md

 <a name="cuentaCorriente"></a>
 ## Cuenta Corriente (Act 1 - 7)
-In this package the class `CuentaCorriente` is created which will contain attributes:
+In this package the class `CuentaCorriente` is created with these attributes:
 - DNI
 - Name of the Account Holder
 - Balance
 - Bank
 - Manager